 Mistake #2: Showing a judgmental or condemning spirit

-The person with whom you are speaking (or counseling) may have sinned in almost unthinkable ways or made serious mistakes.
+The person with whom you are speaking, mentoring, or counseling may have sinned in almost unthinkable ways or made serious mistakes.
 However, if you give the message that you are disgusted, he or she is unlikely to benefit from your advice.

 Show concern for people who have sinned.
 They should sense that you care, not that you condemn.